When fall approaches, remember that you need to “winterize” your RV.

 1. What does it mean to “winterize” your RV?

-Winterizing your RV is the process of removing water from water lines, holding tanks, water heater, and other water systems.
+Winterizing your RV is the process of removing water from water lines, holding tanks, water heaters, and other water systems.

 This way, when the temperatures dip below freezing, the water doesn’t freeze, expand, or damage your RV.